 Click Save Changes.

 Finally, we edit the site’s database to redirect existing posts to the new subdomain.
-Before you complete this step, back up the database with WordPress Toolkit or the manual method we explained here.
+Before you complete this step, back up the database with WP Toolkit or the manual method we explained here.
 You are about to edit the database irreversibly.
 If you get it wrong, your site will no longer function correctly.

 - Select your WordPress site’s database and then its _posts table.